-I have been working in the education field for over 20 years, and in particular, my work at the Swindon Dyslexia Centre has included dealing with thousands of people who were desperately seeking the ‘cure’ for dyslexia.
+I have been working in the education field for over 20 years.
+In particular, my work at the Swindon Dyslexia Centre has included dealing with thousands of people who were desperately seeking the ‘cure’ for dyslexia.

 For many years dyslexia has been under the scrutiny of many different specialists.
 The result has been a wealth of information, but where do you start?

-This part of the site looks at Developmental Therapies in relation to Dyslexia; Dyscalculia; Dysgraphia; Dyspraxia and other Specific Learning Difficulties (SpLD’s).
+This part of the site looks at Developmental Therapies concerning Dyslexia; Dyscalculia; Dysgraphia; Dyspraxia, and other Specific Learning Difficulties (SpLD’s).

-I have looked at many different therapies that have at some time claimed to help, alleviate or even ‘cure’ dyslexia and other learning difficulties (besides many other conditions).
+I have looked at many different therapies that have claimed to help, alleviate or even ‘cure’ dyslexia and other learning difficulties (besides many other conditions).

-In my view, one thing that is clear is that good old tried and tested teaching methods should not be replaced and that alternative approaches should be treated as complementary.
+In my view, one clear thing is that good old tried and tested teaching methods should not be replaced and that alternative approaches should be treated as complementary.

 Brain Gym & Dyslexia

 There is a school of thought that dyslexia and many specific learning difficulties are due to developmental disorders.